 Half-year convention.
+The half-year convention is used for property other than residential rental property.
 The half-year convention treats all property placed in service, or disposed of, during a tax year as placed in service, or disposed of, in the middle of that tax year.

-À half year of depreciation is allowable for the first year property is placed in service, regardless of when the property is placed in service during the tax year.
+A half year of depreciation is allowable for the first year the property is placed in service, regardless of when the property is placed in service during the tax year.
 For each of the remaining years of the recovery period, you will take a full year of depreciation.
 If you hold the property for the entire recovery period, a half year of depreciation is allowable for the year in which the recovery period ends.
 If you dispose of the property before the end of the recovery period, a half year of depreciation is allowable for the year of disposition.

 Mid-quarter convention.
-Under a midquarter convention, all property placed in service, or disposed of, during any quarter of a tax year is treated as placed in service, or disposed of, in the middle of the quarter.

-A mid-quarter convention must be used in certain circumstances for property used in rental activities, other than residential rental property.
+A mid-quarter convention must be used in certain circumstances for property other than residential rental property.
 This convention applies if the total basis of such property that is placed in service in the last 3 months of a tax year is more than 40% of the total basis of all such property you place in service during the year.